 Drizzle over the lime juice and gently stir to combine.
-Then sprinkle over the sugar, stirring to combine.
+Then sprinkle over the sugar (add it to taste depending on the sweetness and ripeness of the fruit), stirring to combine.
 Set in the refrigerator for at least 30 minutes, or until you plan on serving your salad.

 Before serving, pour over the coconut milk and stir once again.
 Taste-test the salad for sweetness, adding more sugar if desired.
 If too sweet for your taste, squeeze over some more lime juice.
-Portion up into bowls and top with some of the red contrasting fruit - raspberries, strawberries or dried cranberries (the latter are very nice for Christmas).
-ENJOY!
+Portion up into bowls and top with some of the red contrasting fruit - raspberries, strawberries or dried cranberries.